- Why the Friedman School

 The internship has several purposes: to give students practical field experience that complements academic study, to give students experience in an institution where they might work in the future, to allow students to determine the kinds of jobs they wish to find after graduation, and to give them an opportunity to make contacts in the professional sphere where they will seek employment.

 The Nutrition Communication Program accepted its first class in 1995.
-As of May 2005, there are 83 graduates.
-Recently we asked them to tell us about their careers.
-The response rate of 80% was fantastic.
+As of December 2013, there are 151 graduates.
+Recently we asked our graduates to tell us about their careers.
 Here is what we learned:

 What about salaries?